 - Bio: My name is Marilyn Roxie.
-I write about genderqueer and non-binary identities here on GQID and post music at A Future in Noise.
+I write about genderqueer and non-binary identities here on GQID and post about music at A Future in Noise.
 I founded the netlabel Vulpiano Records.
 I’ve interned with the Center for Sex and Culture and [SSEX BBOX].
 In spring 2013, I graduated City College of San Francisco with an Associate of Arts in LGBT Studies and Library Technology.
-I recently completed San Francisco Sex Information’s sex educator training program and am currently pursuing a Sexual Health Educator Certificate there to continue my education in the meantime before transferring to a university.
-I would love to eventually work in a scholarly and/or archival capacity involved with topics that I am passionate about.
+I recently completed San Francisco Sex Information’s sex educator training program and am currently pursuing a Sexual Health Educator Certificate at CCSF to continue my education in the meantime before transferring to a university.
+I would love to eventually work in a scholarly capacity involved with topics that I am passionate about.

 - Sexuality and sex: gay male (FAAB)

 - Status: no hormones / pre-operative (seeking top surgery)

 - Presentation: androgynous with a strong tendency towards pretty-boy

 Longer version: The following is an account on how I came to identify as genderqueer.
 I am still discovering new things about my identity and orientation.
 The conclusions I may have drawn about myself from my life and experiences may not be the same at a later date, not necessarily due to intrinsic changes in identity, but to shape a more accurate self-description.
 Your own personal stories are most welcome!
 If you would like to submit one to GQID, please visit the submissions page.